earthly/website/blog/_posts/2022-05-04-ci-comparison.md

 ![Average total run times for our benchmark test.]({{site.images}}{{page.slug}}/speedtest.png)

 To test the performance of each service, we needed something to build.
 We wanted something open source that also showcased a variety of programming languages.
 With those criteria in mind, we landed on this [benchmarks project](https://github.com/kostya/benchmarks).
 This repo contains a handful of different benchmark tests that run on over two dozen languages and frameworks.
-Some of the tests can take a long time to run, so in order to keep the test managable, we decided to just use the [Base64](https://github.com/jalletto/benchmarks/tree/master/base64 encoding/decoding benchmark.
+Some of the tests can take a long time to run, so in order to keep the test manageable, we decided to just use the [Base64](https://github.com/jalletto/benchmarks/tree/master/base64 encoding/decoding benchmark.

 This is how we ran the test on each platform.